Alexintosh/Efficient-Frontier-2/README.md

 Run the node server locally and serve the client:
 Navigate to cd <project folder>/server/ and run the command
 ```
-node server.js
+nodemon server.js
 ```

-Access the app on localhost:5000
+Access the app on localhost:8080